guillermosnipe/airfrance-booking-client/README.md

 After cloning the repo access the main folder and do `npm install`

 ## Running the app
-Run `npm start`after a successfull initialization the app will be available on `localhost:4200`
+Just run `npm start`.
+After a successfull initialization the app will be available on `localhost:4200`

 ## Questions
 If you need to reach me please feel free to do it `snipeglk@gmail.com`